remimimimimi/ghaf-not/README.md

 - a rootfs (`config.system.build.squashfs`)

-Given the three above derivations, it is then trivial to leverage Nix to generate the appropriate qemu-kvm invocation as a script, runner.
+Given the three above derivations, it is then trivial to leverage Nix to generate the appropriate qemu-kvm invocation as a script, `runvm`.

 The `tests/` directory shows also how to run a VM using the Nix testing infrastructure.